graalvm/mx/README.md

 `mx` is a command line based tool for managing the development of (primarily) Java code.
 It includes a mechanism for specifying the dependencies as well as making it simple to build, test, run, update, etc the code and built artifacts. `mx` contains support for developing code spread across multiple source repositories. `mx` is written in Python (version 2.7) and is extensible.

 The organizing principle of `mx` is a _suite_.
+A _suite_ is both a directory and the container for the components of the suite.
+A suite component is either a _project_, _library_ or _distribution_.
+There are various flavors of each of these.
-A _suite_ is a directory containing one or more _projects_ and also under the control of a version control system.
-A suite may import one or more dependent suites.
-One suite is designated as the primary suite.
-This is normally the suite in whose directory `mx` is executed.
-The set of suites that are reachable from the primary suite by transitive closure of the imports relation form the set that `mx` operates on.
-The set of suites implicitly defines the set of projects.
-The action of building a suite is to compile the code in the projects and generate one or more distributions which are 'jar' files containing the compiled classes and related metadata.
+A suite may import and depend on other suites.
+For an execution of mx, exactly one suite is the primary suite.
+This is either the suite in whose directory `mx` is executed or the value of the global `-p` mx option.
+The set of suites reachable from the primary suite by transitive closure of the imports relation form the set that `mx` operates on.

-### Running mx ###
+### Running mx

 `mx` can be run directly (i.e., `python2.7 mx/mx.py ...`), but is more commonly invoked via the `mx/mx` bash script (which includes a Python version check).
 Adding the `mx/` directory to your PATH simplifies executing `mx`.
 The `mx/mx.cmd` script should be used on Windows.